pubgeo/IARPA-SMART/README.md

 ## Dataset Statistics

-Activity in all regions are annotated over the span of more than 7.5 years from at least January 2014 through August 2021.
+Activity in all regions is annotated over the span of more than 7.5 years from at least January 2014 through August 2021.
 In many cases, sites outside of these temporal bounds are also included for algorithm training and validation purposes.
 However, evaluation is limited to the dates identified above due to increased reliability and availability of sufficient information to support annotation of site boundaries and phase labels.
 [1].

 TODO: Add Map
 TODO: Chart showing total number of positive and negatives sites in each dataset